hungryhenry101/Rhythm-Riddle/README_EN.md

 ## Overview

-**Rhythm Riddle** is an engaging music guessing game where players identify songs, artists, albums, and genres by listening to short audio clips.
+**Rhythm Riddle 知音？** is an engaging music guessing game where players identify songs, artists, albums, and genres by listening to short audio clips.
 Built with Flutter, it provides a seamless cross-platform experience on Android, IOS, Windows, and Linux.

 > **Note:** The project is under development and needs your [help and contributions](#contributing)!